seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 And speak't again, my lord; no more with me.

 **KING LEAR**
-Those wicked creatures yet do look well-favour'd,
+Those wicked creatures yet do look well-favor'd,
 When others are more wicked: not being the worst
-Stands in some rank of praise.
+Stands in some rank of praise. /

 *\[To GONERIL]*
-I'll go with thee:
+/ I'll go with thee:
 Thy fifty yet doth double five and twenty,
-And thou art twice her love.
+And thou art twice her love. /

 **GONERIL**
-Hear me, my lord;
+/ Hear me, my lord;
 What need you five and twenty, ten, or five,
 To follow in a house where twice so many
-Have a command to tend you?
+Have a command to tend you? /

 **REGAN**
-What need one?
+/ What need one?

 **KING LEAR**
 O, reason not the need: our basest beggars